The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options

 In Section 3, we derive the leading order corrections to the penalty solution and the exercise boundary by matched asymptotic expansions, for the American put and butterfly.
-This analysis is useful because the localised structure of the error, especially for the derivative, is not visible from the more global functional analysis to follow and, to our knowledge, this is the first study of this behaviour.
 Section 4 generalises the convergence order of the penalisation error of the value to more general classes of convex (order $\epsilon$) and non-convex (order $\sqrteps$) payoffs, and gives sharp upper and lower bounds on the solution, following the framework of \cite{jakobsen06} and extending it to jump processes.
 Section 5 derives $H^1$ errors, showing that the rate $\sqrteps$ derived in \cite{Lions_ApplVarIneqStochControl} also holds under jump-diffusions and for non-smooth but convex obstacles.
 Finally, in Section 6, we discuss the results and their applications; in particular, we show how extrapolation can be used for accuracy improvement.